wizard04wsu/URI_Parsing/README.md

 **URI and email parsing functions**

-Output of all parsing functions is normalized
+Output of all parsing functions is normalized.

 - **`parseURI(uri)`**
   Splits a URI into its parts.